This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Saltwater Environments and Swimming Abilities

-- Paddle-like tails provide remarkable propulsion.
+- Paddle-shaped tails provide powerful propulsion.

 Feeding Habits and Prey